Klamann/search-index-builder/README.md

 The main functions are:

 * get metadata from [arxiv.org](https://arxiv.org/)
-* pars pdfs and filter them by language
+* parse pdfs and filter them by language
 * create a topic model
 * build an elasticsearch index

+These functions and their purpose are described in detail in the thesis *[Towards Collaborative Session-based Semantic Search](http://nbn-resolving.de/urn:nbn:de:bsz:14-qucosa-229549)* by Sebastian Straub.

 ## Getting started